Patient information: Depression treatment options for adolescents (Beyond the Basics)

 ANTIDEPRESSANTS AND PREGNANCY

 Information about the safety of antidepressant medications in pregnancy is available in a separate topic review.
-(See "Patient information: Depression treatment options for adults (Beyond the Basics)", section on 'Antidepressants and pregnancy'.)
+(See "Patient information: Depression treatment options for adults (Beyond the Basics)".)

 WHERE TO GET MORE INFORMATION